Beautiful Boy (2010 film): Critical reception

 The performances of Bello and Sheen were roundly praised, but critics found fault with the storytelling.
 Stephen Holden of The New York Times wrote the film is "so high-mindedly determined to avoid sensationalism that it sidesteps critical dramatic content and sabotages its own ambitions".
 Ann Hornaday of The Washington Post commented, "As accomplished as Bello and Sheen are in underplaying their characters’ extreme emotions, Beautiful Boy begins to feel less like a taut character study and more like a maudlin melodrama.
 Its weaknesses are only heightened by inevitable comparisons with recent, much better movies that touched on the similar themes, especially last year’s Blue Valentine and Rabbit Hole."

 Critic Roger Ebert awarded the film 3 out of 4 stars.
 He wrote, "A film like this can end honestly in only one way, and Ku is true to it.
 Life will go on, one baffling day after another.
 There can be no release, only a gradual deadening.
 So it must be with most parents of children who commit horrible deeds.
 People do things for which there are no reasons, and if they don't kill themselves, they must live…in the debris of their madness."

-On review aggregate website Rotten Tomatoes, Beautiful Boy has an approval rating of 71% based on 68 reviews.